nextstrain/ncov-ingest/README.md

  3. Update `source-data/gisaid_annotations.tsv`.
  4. Push changes to `master` and re-download `gisaid/metadata.tsv`.

+## Updating manual location hierarchy
+New location hierarchies should be manually added to `source-data/location_hierarchy.tsv`.
+A common pattern is expected to be:

+ 1. Run the ingest.
+ 2. Discover new location hierarchies via Slack that need review.
+ 3. Update `source-data/location_hierarchy.tsv`.
+ 4. Push changes to `master` so the next ingest will have an updated "source of truth" to draw from.

 ## Required dependencies
 Run `pipenv sync` to setup an isolated Python 3.6 environment using the pinned dependencies.